-of the current Albany Highway, while Smytheís plotted points were closer to Narrogin and Wagin.
-You canít help but wonder what Bannister would make of the 4.5 hour trip
+of the current Albany Highway, while Smythe's plotted points were closer to Narrogin and Wagin.
+You can't help but wonder what Bannister would make of the 4.5 hour trip

-and wrote in his journal: 'Where we are God Knows.
+By January 6th Bannister knew the expedition was off course and wrote in his journal: 'Where we are God Knows.
 I am sure of one thing that we must be a much greater

 distance from King George's Sound that Mr Smythe's observations make us.'

 During the journey Smythe was blamed by other members of the expedition for getting the party lost, one even threatened to shoot him.
 As it turned out it was a fault with

 Smythe asserting that Bannsiter had interfered in the navigation.
 Who ever was to blame, the commandant at Albany (Capt.
 Barker) was more than relieved when the

 Stirling offered the post of Resident Magistrate at Albany to Bannister but Bannister demanded too much and Stirling withdrew the offer and gave the position to

 After the arduous journey Thomas Bannister decided to leave the colony and move to Hobart - he had two sisters living there and had always intended to go at some stage.